ameliawong1/Recipe-Rating-Analysis/README.md

 | `'ingredients'`    | Text for recipe ingredients                                                                                                                                                                       |
 | `'n_ingredients'`  | Number of ingredients in recipe                                                                                                                                                                   |

-The second dataset, `interactions`, contains 731927 rows and each row contains a review from the user on a specific recipe.
-The columns it includes are:

 | Column        | Description         |
 | :------------ | :------------------ |